Learning Deterministic Finite-State Machines from the Prefixes of a Single String is NP-Complete: Preliminaries

 \begin{problem}[ConDFA, ConADFA, ConMoore, ConMealy] The problem \Con{DFA} is to decide whether there exists a DFA with at most $m$ states consistent with $D$ for a natural number $m$ and a DFA sample $D$.
-The problems \Con{ADFA}, \Con{Moore}, and \Con{Mealy} are similarly defined. \end{problem} Those problems are obviously in $\mrm{NP}$.